 here for my choices.

-old Greek music (and New).
+in and say hello if you are a Xilouris fan..
 If you want to narrow it down to one album it would be the one you are looking at called The Greece of Yannis Papaioanou.
 For more about Laika and Rembetika see Matt's Guide to Greek Music.

 August-September and January-February are the big

 sale months when you can find bargains on the

 things.
 You can literally pay for your trip by